Svetlana Krivonogikh

-Svetlana Alexandrovna Krivonogikh (Светлана Александровна Кривоногих; born 10 March 1975) is a Russian former cleaning woman and millionaire.
+Svetlana Alexandrovna Krivonogikh (Светлана Александровна Кривоногих; born 10 March 1975) is a Russian real estate investor and millionaire alleged to have had an affair and a child out of wedlock with President Vladimir Putin.

 Biography

 Krivonogikh was born in Leningrad, Russian SFSR (now Saint Petersburg, Russia), on 10 March 1975.

 She attended Saint Petersburg State University of Economics and Finance in the Department of International Economic Relations, receiving her diploma in 2000.

+Krivonogikh's name became known with a 2020 Proekt investigation, which documented her connection to Putin as well as her financial assets and properties in Russia.
+Her name became more widely known in connection with the Pandora Papers published by ICIJ in October 2021, which revealed her assets overseas.
+The Proekt report estimated the value of Krivonogikh's business assets and properties in Moscow and St. Petersburg to US$102 million.

 Krivonogikh has a daughter, Elizaveta (also known as Luiza Rozova), born on 3 March 2003.
-An investigation by Proekt Media published in November 2020 alleged that Elizaveta's father is Russian president Vladimir Putin.
+The investigation by Proekt published in November 2020 alleged that Elizaveta's father is Russian president Vladimir Putin.
 Krivonogikh's relationship with Putin allegedly began in the 1990s when she was working as a cleaner and living in a communal apartment before moving to housing known for St. Petersburg elites.

-The same report estimated the value of Krivonogikh's business assets and properties in Moscow and St. Petersburg to USD 102 million.

-Krivonogikh's name became known with the 2020 Proekt investigation, which documented her connection to Putin as well as her financial assets and properties in Russia.
-Her name became more widely known in connection with the Pandora Papers published by ICIJ in October 2021, which revealed her assets overseas.